jros2300/reservedinstances/README.md

 * Summary: You can see a summary of your instances and reserved instances.
 You can see where you have more instances than reserved instances (yellow), and where you have more RIs than instances (red)
 * Recommendations: You can see all the recommended modifications in your RIs, you can select all the modifications or a subset of them and apply the modifications to your RIs from the tool
 * Log: You'll see all the recommended modifications to your RIs applied by the tool, in the Recommendations option, or automatically by the periodic task
-* Clear Cache: The tool create a cache of 20 minutes of all the API calls, if you want to get the latest data then you can clear the cache and then select any other option